Maha: Nupur Sharma seeks time to appear before Bhiwandi police over remarks against Prophet Mohammad | Law-Order

 - India

-Suspended BJP spokesperson Nupur Sharma, who was summoned by the Bhiwandi police in Maharashtra on Monday over her alleged objectionable remarks against Prophet Mohammad, has sought time to appear before the police to record her statement, a senior official said.
+Suspended BJP spokesperson Nupur Sharma, who was summoned by the Bhiwandi police in Maharashtra on Monday over her alleged objectionable remarks against Prophet Mohammad, has sought a four-week time to appear before the police to record her statement, a police officer said.

+A Bhiwandi police officer told reporters in the evening that Sharma had sent an email through her lawyer to the Thane Police and sought a time of four weeks to appear before the police for recording her statement.

+He said the department has yet to decide whether to grant Sharma the time of four weeks or issue a fresh summons to her for her appearance.

 They had also registered a case against expelled BJP functionary Naveen Kumar Jindal over his alleged controversial tweets against Prophet Mohammad and asked him to record his statement on June 15, an official earlier said.